amartyamandal/k8s-unboxing/README.md

   * If anything else, rest assured deployment will certainly break and let you know what is wrong :-)
   * It will ask for "sudo", you are welcome to check the code before you go with it, nothing harmful though
   * ansible
+FYI - it doese update your /etc/hosts, but before that it keeps a backup.